johncollinson2001/multifuzz/README.md

 # Technical stuff

 The project was built using Visual C++ and a VST library called wdl-ol.
+You need to clone wdl-ol and link the solution to the location that you've cloned into. wdl-ol can be cloned here https://github.com/olilarkin/wdl-ol.

-Pull the repository and open the solution file in VC++.
-Build the solution which will place a dll in a folder called build-win, with a build for both VST2 and VST3 platforms.
+To build the solution, pull the repository, open the solution in Visual Studio, link to wdl-ol then build.
+This will place a dll in a folder called build-win, with a build for both VST2 and VST3 platforms.

 As mentioned above the plugin will open in any host that supports VST technology, but included in the repo for testing purposes is a free lightweight host called savihost.
 Open savihost and you will be prompted for the dll of the plugin to test - so navigate to the VST2 sub folder of the build-win directory and find the built dll.
 You may need to search the web for some instructions on savihost, but essentially you can play a wave file through the plugin and wire up your PC's microphone in order to test it out.